hussendev/Elevated_project/README.md

 - Fetches and displays a list of products from the Fake Store API
 - Implements Clean Architecture
 - Uses BLoC pattern for state management
-- Utilizes Dio for API calls
+- Utilizes HTTP for API calls
 - Implements dependency injection using get_it
 - Uses Repository pattern for data handling